-Darlingtonia californica occurs primarily in mesic, serpentine seeps and bogs.
-These environments are typically characterized as very poor in nutrients, especially nitrogen.
-In fact, nitrogen availability often acts as the limiting agent for floral growth (Wolf et al., 1989).
-With its highly modified leaves (Figure 1), Darlingtonia is able to compensate for low nutrient levels by utilizing insectivory (Ellison et al., 2005; Schulze et al., 1997).
-However, the high habitat specificity of D. californica heavily limits the ability of the species to adapt to habitat loss (Jennings and Rohr, 2011).
+D. californica occurs primarily in mesic, serpentine seeps and bogs.
+These environments are typically characterized as very poor in nutrients (particularly nitrogen, which often acts as the limiting agent for floral growth, see Wolf et al., 1989 and CITE).
+D. californica is able to compensate for these low nutrient levels by utilizing insectivory via its highly modified leaves (Figure 1, see Ellison et al., 2005 and Schulze et al., 1997).
 While multiple benefit-cost models of carnivory exist, there are clear significant costs associated with this strategy (Givnish et al., 1984; Ellison and Gotelli, 2001).
 Darlingtonia leaves are very inefficient at photosynthesis and its symbiotic carnivorous processes consume a large amount of energy, thus high sunlight and low competition are required for survival (Givnish et al., 1984).
-The nutrient poor nature found in the waterlogged seeps and bogs are therefore vital for reducing competition for Darlingtonia.
-However, as global climate patterns change, these ecosystems are expected to receive less snowfall and reduced rates of groundwater recharge (Meixner et al., 2015).
-This reduction in groundwater levels will likely increase soil nutrient levels, allowing for the introduction of more competition and significantly reducing the benefits associated with carnivory.
-With many of these rare, unique environments at risk due to the changing climate, the future of Darlingtonia californica remains uncertain (Jennings and Rhor, 2011).
+The nutrient poor conditions forund in waterlogged seeps and bogs, however, reduce competition by excluding many other species, and are therefore vitally important to the long-term persistence of D. californica.
+However, the correspondingly high habitat specificity of D. californica to these habitats also heavily limits the ability of the species to adapt to habitat loss (Jennings and Rohr, 2011).
+This is problematic, since as global climate patterns change these ecosystems are expected to receive significantly less snowfall and reduced rates of groundwater recharge (Meixner et al., 2015).
+The resulting reduction in groundwater levels will likely increase soil nutrient levels over the coming century (CITE), allowing for the introduction of more competition and significantly reducing the benefits associated with carnivory.
+The long-term future of D. californica is therefore uncertain (Jennings and Rhor, 2011).